-I was 9 when my mom sat me down an announced we’d be getting an addition to the family.
+I was 9 when my mom sat me down and announced there’d be an addition to our family.

 Did they even know what babies meant?

 Babies meant crying, more toys, more school fees, and even more crying.
 Had they thought of the diapers?
 No one around here had needed diapers in years.

 But there was no turning back after the baby bomb dropped.
 And, in time, I grew to like the idea of having a little slave sibling.
 I was even happier when I negotiated a deal with my parents...
 If I was going to accept this little being into our household, there’d be Terms and Conditions.
 My parents were willing to let me think I had the upper hand, and asked what I needed to make this work.

 I pulled out my neon green highlighter, my A3 flip-chart, and set to work: